Charles-Johnson/zia/README.md

 # `zia`: Interpreter for the Zia programming language.

-The Zia project aims to allow programs to be easily adaptable to changing requirements with as much user-defined syntax as possible.
-In contrast to functional programmers, which avoid changing state wherever possible, Zia programmers seek to change the state of their program wherever possible without crashing.
-In contrast to traditional interpreted languages, Zia source code plays a role similar to database query languages.
-In contrast to traditional databases, Zia further abstracts away data representation details (such as tables and columns) and allows programs to be stored.
+The Zia project aims to develop a programming language that can be used to program itself.
+Each expression of Zia syntax either represents a unit of knowledge that the user provides to the system or a request for knowledge that the system may have.

-The Zia syntax represents a binary tree where parentheses group a pair of expressions and a space separates a pair of expressions.
+Expressions represent a binary tree where parentheses group a pair of expressions and a space separates a pair of expressions.

 e.g.